schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 We can move on to doing some actual playing around with the mBot using mBlock, now.

-On the right bottom corner of the Scripts tab \(1\) you will find the "Robots" group of blocks \(2\).
-Once you select it, there's an mBot section \(3\) which contains all of the different programming blocks that we can use with the mBot.
+On the right bottom corner of the Scripts tab \(1\) we find the "Robots" group of blocks \(2\).
+Once we select it, there's an mBot section \(3\) which contains all of the different programming blocks that we can use with the mBot.

 ![](/assets/Img.3.15.1.jpg)